iamtwoot/python-projects/README.md

 # 👋 Hello!

-## My name is Daniil Iavorovskii.

-## I am a beginner full-stack python developer.
+I`m Daniil, a beginner full-stack python developer.

 ## 🚀 My Projects

+These are all my educational projects.
+Each one covers different aspects of the Python, its external libraries, and related technologies such as databases, SQL and PostgreSQL, HTTP and APIs, Flask etc.

 ### 📌 Coffee Machine